rust-lang/surveys/surveys/2021-annual-survey/questions.md

 - Rust provides a real benefit over other programming languages
 - Rust is complicated to use
+- Rust is complicated to learn
 - Rust is risky to use in production
-- Rust makes me less productive
+- Rust makes me more productive
+- Rust is fun to use

 Answers: